alxdavids/ourbbg/content/post/intro.md

 Manager's have come and gone since 2004, precisely 18 people have been entrusted with the reins for a competitive match.
-That's nearly 41% of all the managers in the entire 136 year history of the club, in just 17 seasons.
+That's nearly 41% of all the managers in the entire 136 year history of the club, in just 17 seasons (and may grow again very soon).
 Player's have also come and gone.
 Many that I don't remember, and some that I wish that I didn't.

 Over all this change, the team has had many so-called philosophies.
 From the somewhat pioneering 4-3-3 of the George Burley era, to the